Sohrab-rz/Comparative-Analysis-of-Data-Driven-Predictive-Control-Strategies/README.md

 ---

-This repository contains MATLAB simulation codes generated for the paper titled "Comparative Analysis of Data-Driven Predictive Control Strategies," published in the 9th International Conference on Control, Instrumentation, and Automation in 2023.
+This repository contains MATLAB simulation codes generated for the paper titled "Comparative Analysis of Data-Driven Predictive Control Strategies," published in the 2023 9th International Conference on Control, Instrumentation, and Automation.
 The paper is authored by Ali Rezaei & Ali Khaki-Sedigh.

 Citation:
-Ali Rezaei, Ali Khaki-Sedigh.
+Rezaei, Ali, and Ali Khaki-Sedigh.
 "Comparative Analysis of Data-Driven Predictive Control Strategies."
-In Proceedings of the 9th International Conference on Control, Instrumentation, and Automation, 2023.
+2023 9th International Conference on Control, Instrumentation and Automation (ICCIA).
+IEEE, 2023.

-For any questions or inquiries related to the code, please contact Sohrab Rezaei at arezaei2@jhu.edu.
+For any questions or inquiries about the code, please contact Sohrab Rezaei at arezaei2@jhu.edu.